 In order to be simple enough to be handled empirically, two adjustment functions are specified as:

-where are parameters and
+are parameters and

 .